 The former CEO of a subsidiary of Colombia’s largest banking conglomerate, Grupo Aval, was convicted for bribing state officials in the Odebrecht scandal.

-Former Corficolombiana CEO Jose Alias Melo was convicted for his role in the 2009 bribery of Gabriel Garcia, the former vice-Transport Minister of the administration of former President Alvaro Uribe.
+Former Corficolombiana CEO Jose Elias Melo was convicted for his role in the 2009 bribery of Gabriel Garcia, the former vice-Transport Minister of the administration of former President Alvaro Uribe.

 Melo was not sent to jail to await sentencing because, according to the judge, he had punctually attended all the court hearings.
 The Grupo Aval executive was barred from leaving the country while the judge considers the penalty.